 Were the Late Archaic ancestors of the Caddo also experimenting with gardening and growing starchy and oily seed plants?
-We don't know.
+We do not know.
 The view here is that it is very likely that some Late Archaic groups in the Caddo Homeland area began experimenting with planting seeds obtained through trade and exchange from peoples to the north and northeast.
 But so far we do not have any "smoking gun" evidencepreserved domesticated seeds.
-This is at least partly due to prevailing preservation conditions and the lack of concerted effort to recover the needed evidence.
+This is at least partly due to prevailing preservation conditions and the lack of concerted effort to recover the needed evidence from Late Archaic sites.
 This is a prime research issue in need of more work.

 Another interesting observation is that Late Archaic peoples were making extensive use of local stones to make tools.
 Why is this interesting?
 Because, except in areas such as the Ouachita Mountains, most of the local stones in the Caddo area are of poor quality and occur in small cobbles that are ill-suited to make nicely finished stone tools (such as dart points, knives, and wood-working tools).
-For instance, in parts of east Texas a commonly used material was fossilized wood.
+For instance, in parts of east Texas a commonly used material was fossilized or petrified wood.
 The fact that Late Archaic people were using such materials suggests two things.
-First, they weren't traveling far to find serviceable, if minimally so, raw materials.
-Second, there wasn't much trade with peoples in other areas (such as the Ouachitas or central Texas) who had access to plenty of high quality material.
+First, that they were not traveling far to find serviceable, if minimally so, raw materials.
+Second, there was not much trade with peoples in other areas (such as the Ouachitas or central Texas) who had access to plenty of high quality material.

 In the Cypress Creek basin in northeast Texas evidence has also been found for the use of rootsunderground tubers of the Psoralea family (common names include scurfy pea, prairie turnip, and breadroot).
 Preparing tubers for eating is a labor-intensive process.
 They had to be located, dug up, baked or boiled, and then dried (or eaten immediately).
 The two advantages of tubers are that they are available when nothing else is and that they can be dried and stored for later use.